Planned care

 Patients who have private health insurance will have to anticipate the full costs of services, then request reimbursement from their insurance companies.

-How to start
+How to get started

 - name, surname, sex and age of the patient;